 Dr. David Lunt has recently been hired as Assistant Professor of History.
 He will begin teaching in the Fall 2013 semester the following courses:

 Dr. Michael Ostrowsky has been busy with research and scholarship.
-First, his review of the book "Schools and Society: A Sociological Approach to Education" was just published in the October, 2013 issue of Teaching Sociology.
-Second, Dr. Ostrowsky's current research also focuses on alcohol use and violent behavior among sports spectators.
-Finally, Dr. Ostrowsky has started a collaborative research project on the "Mozart effect" with professors Grant Corser, Paul Ocampo, and Xun Sun.
+First, his manuscript "The Social Psychology of Alcohol Use and Violent Bahavior Among Sports Spectators" was accepted for publication by the journal Aggression and Violent Behavior.
+Second, his review of the book "Schools and Society: A Sociological Approach to Education" was published in the October, 2013 issue of Teaching Sociology.
+Finally, Dr. Ostrowsky has started a collaborative research project on the "Mozart effect" with colleagues Grant Corser, Aaron Templin, and Xun Sun.

 Dr. Shobha Hamal Gurung led the SUU Study Abroad in Nepal program in Summer 2013.
 The program focused on experiential, global, civic and service engagement.
 During the trip, the Study Abroad group visited various social organizations such as Maiti Nepal, Ama Ghar, and Tiny Home.; attended lectures/talks on Nepal’s social, cultural, and economic issues; and visited many UNESCO World Heritage Sites, including major historical and cultural sites in Kathmandu and Pokhara.